MarcelloZanghieri2/hdsemg-force-regression/README.md

 ## Introduction
 This repository contains the code to reproduce our paper M. Zanghieri _et al._, “Event-based Estimation of Hand Forces from High-Density Surface EMG on a Parallel Ultra-Low-Power Microcontroller” [[1]](#1).

-It is an extension of our previous work M. Zanghieri _et al._, “Event-based low-power and low-latency regression method for hand kinematics from surface EMG” [[2]](#2).
+It is an extension of our previous work M. Zanghieri _et al._, “Event-based low-power and low-latency regression method for hand kinematics from surface EMG” [[2]](#2) (public [repo](https://github.com/MarcelloZanghieri2/event-based-semg-regression)).